FredHutch/lf-backup/README.rst

 create a new swift container called "large-file-backup"

-add the export statements for variables starting with ST\_ and the postgres authentication to config file .lf-backuprc and set the permissions to 600
+add the export statements for variables starting with ST\_ and the postgres authentication to config file .lf-backuprc and set the permissions to 600.
+Optionally export PGSQL to override the built-in SQL query.
+If so, the -s parameter still needs to be passed but will be ignored.

 ::